Palau Reial Major

 The Saló del Tinell was built in the 14th century under the direction of architect Guillem Carbonell.
 Its gothic round arches are founded over 11th-century vaults (built themselves over a pre-existing monumental structure dating to the Visigoth age).
 The Chapel of St. Agatha was designed by architect Bertran Riquer to act as the royal chapel, replacing a previous oratory.
 It has an octagonal tower from the early 14th century, and it consists of a single aisle with a roof ceiling and ends with a polygonal apse.
 The sacristy is built within the ancient Roman walls.
 By commission of Peter V of Aragon (1463–1466) painter Jaume Huguet made the chapel altarpiece dedicated to the Epiphany.

-Both Saló del Tinell and St. Agatha Chapel are valuated as Catalan Gothic architecture masterpieces.
+Both Saló del Tinell and St. Agatha Chapel are valued as Catalan Gothic architecture masterpieces.
 The Epiphany altarpiece is also an outstanding gothic painting.
 They can be visited as a part of the Barcelona City History Museum MUHBA.
 Temporary exhibitions are held in them.

 After the 16th century, the edifice was no longer used as a royal residence and was divided between the Inquisition and the royal administration.
 In this period, the door leading to the Royal Audience Hall was built, with a triangular tympanum (currently at the entrance of the Museu Frederic Marès).

 The Palau de Lloctinent was built in 1549–1557 by Antoni Carbonell, in late Gothic-Renaissance style as the residence of the Viceroy (Lloctinent) of Catalonia.
 Also from this period is the so-called Mirador of King Martin, a five-storey tower on a rectangular plan (1555).